By building a strong profile, being an active member, and fostering connections, you can make LinkedIn work for you in your UX design job search.

 You can also add your email address and phone number to the contact information section, but these are all optional so add at your discretion.
 If you choose to add contact details, just make sure they match what’s in your portfolio and resume.

-About You: Keep It Short and Sweet
+The “About” Section: Keep It Short and Sweet

 Work History: Use Keywords From Jobs You’re Applying To